SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Datasets Details

 To ensure quality, we further filter entities based on the informational completeness of their corresponding Wikipedia pages, removing those with page lengths shorter than 2000 tokens.
 This step ensures that each retained Wikipedia page contains sufficient reference material for subsequent annotation.

 \textbf{Annotation Process:} For each model-dataset pair (four pairs in total), we employ a two-stage cross-validation annotation process.
-First, we generate factual claims for each sampled entity, following the processing pipeline detailed in Section~\ref{sec:method.C}.
-Each claim is then evaluated for factual accuracy according to the following criteria:
+First, we generate factual claims for each sampled entity, following the processing pipeline detailed in Appendix~\ref{appendix:long-form generation}.
+Each claim that extracted from the greedily decoded response is then evaluated for factual accuracy according to the following criteria:

-\begin{itemize} \item \textbf{True}: The claim is factually accurate and can be verified by the corresponding Wikipedia page. \item \textbf{False}: The claim contains factual errors or contradicts information found on the corresponding Wikipedia page. \end{itemize} To enhance annotation efficiency and consistency, we utilize two powerful reasoning models, GPT-4 and DeepSeek-R1, for automated labeling.
+\begin{itemize} \item \textbf{True}: The claim is factually accurate and \textbf{can be verified by the corresponding Wikipedia pages.} \item \textbf{False}: The claim contains factual errors or contradicts information found on the corresponding Wikipedia page. \end{itemize} To enhance annotation efficiency and consistency, we utilize two powerful reasoning models, GPT-5 and DeepSeek-R1, for automated labeling.
 A claim is automatically assigned a label only if both models produce identical classifications; otherwise, the claim is reviewed by human annotators for final decision.
 This hybrid annotation framework ensures high accuracy while enabling large-scale processing.
 In total, \textbf{7,407} generated claims have been annotated through this process.

-We find that even such powerful LLMs exhibit significant hallucination rates, with 28\% for DeepSeek-V3.1 and 27\% for Gemini-2.5-Flash.
+We find that even such powerful LLMs exhibit significant hallucination rates, with 28\% for DeepSeek-V3.1 and 25\% for Gemini-3-Flash.
 Although hallucinations, like software vulnerabilities, cannot be completely eliminated at the current stage, effective detection mechanisms can mitigate associated risks and enhance the reliability of LLMs.
 Given that hallucinations may lead to serious real-world consequences, reliable uncertainty quantification is crucial for ensuring the responsible deployment of LLM-based systems, which highlights the important value of our research.